Neyagawakōen Station

-Neyagawakōen Station (寝屋川公園駅, Neyagawa-kōen-eki) is a passenger railway station in located in the city of Neyagawa, Osaka Prefecture, Japan, operated by West Japan Railway Company (JR West).
+Neyagawakōen Station (寝屋川公園駅, Neyagawa-kōen-eki) is a passenger railway station located in the city of Neyagawa, Osaka Prefecture, Japan, operated by West Japan Railway Company (JR West).

 Lines

 Neyagawakōen Station is served by the Katamachi Line (Gakkentoshi Line), and is located 28.8 km from the starting point of the line at Kizu Station.

 Station layout

 The station has one ground-level island platform in a cutting with the station building on higher ground and connected to the platform by an elevator.
 The station is staffed.